-Interestingly, the site was in use for centuries, and enclosures were commonly buried before new ones were built nearby.
+Interestingly, over the course of centuries, enclosures were commonly buried before new ones were built nearby.
 The most recent enclosures, therefore, are situated at much higher levels on the hill.
-But for some reason, the entire site was eventually buried and abandoned.
+And for some mysterious reason, the entire site was eventually buried and abandoned for good.

 Before his death in 2014, Schmidt estimated that only 5 percent of the site had been uncovered, with possibly over 16 additional enclosures still underground.

 Göbekli Tepe contains no evidence of having been a settlement, with the nearest water source being around 5 km away.
 We can conclude, then, that it was purely used for religious purposes.

 But this flies in the face of everything we thought we knew about human civilization and Neolithic peoples.
 It was long believed that agriculture needed to become commonplace before communities could carry out large-scale, organized building projects.